shanedewitt/Scheduling/doc/README.txt

 - Adding blocks in groups not individually
 - If I inactivate the clinic in VistA it should reflects in GUI
 - If we can make the users in groups. i.e. MRs group, OP clinics Group and map them to the resource groups
-- Add an option to change the locale independent of the Windows locale (Khamis; PHH)
+- Add an option to change the locale independent of the Windows locale (Khamis; PHH) <not doable>; changed date format instead in v 1.5
 - Show today's column in a different color.
+- Show Holiday columns in a different color.
 - Be able to copy appointments in mass from one clinic to another.
 - Manager functions: Send message and Shutdown sends message or shuts down all users, not just individual users.
 - SMS to remind patients of appointments.